ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sayit/README.md

 SayIt Adapter can convert text to speech and play it on some device.

 ## Configuration
-Actual following outputs are supported:
+Actually, the following outputs are supported:

 - *Browser* - the text will be played by browser with opened `iobroker.vis` page.
 It is supported almost by every desktop browser and by few mobile Browsers.

 - *[Home24- MediaPlayer](http://www.home-24.net/index.php?app=media)* - the text will be sent and played to the Android device with Home24 - MediaPlayer installed.
 For this will be used build in Android text to speech engine.
 The port cannot be changed and set to 50000.

 - *Home24 - MediaPlayer and [FTP Server](https://play.google.com/store/apps/details?id=lutey.FTPServer)* - the text will be sent and played on the Android device with Home24 - MediaPlayer installed.
 For this will be used the Google text to speech engine.
-Generated mp3 file will be copied over FTP to android device and played with Home24 - MediaPlayer.
+Generated mp3 file will be copied over FTP to an Android device and played with Home24 - MediaPlayer.
     Both apps have to have same home directories.
 (E.g. root directory of \"sd card\").

 - *System* - the text will be played by OS, where the ioBroker adapter runs.
 Following OS are supported: Windows, linux, Mac OSx.

 - *Windows engine* - the text will be played by windows, where the sayIt adapter runs.
-For this will be used windows text to speech engine, that should be preconfigured by user.
+For this will be used the Windows text to speech engine, that should be preconfigured by user.
 You can check [here](http://windows.microsoft.com/en-us/windows/setting-speech-options#1TC=windows-7) how to set up it.

-- *Sonos* - play text on sonos device.
+- *Sonos* - play text on the Sonos device.
 Be sure the Web Adapter is enabled.
 It is required to enable SONOS to read the generated mp3 files.

 - *Heos* - play text on HEOS device.
 Be sure the Web Adapter is enabled.
 It is required to enable HEOS to read the generated mp3 files.

-- *Chromecast* - play text on Chromecast device.
+- *Chromecast* - play text on a Chromecast device.

 - *MPD* - play text on Music Player Daemon.
 Use only **http** for web adapter, don't use https.